Dasaii/dasaii.github.io/about/index.md

 ![Chiang Mai - July 2018](/images/travelling.jpg "Chiang Mai - July 2018")

 #### And outside of work?
-Well, Im currently full-time travelling/homeless - so there's not much difference!
+Well, I'm currently full-time travelling/homeless - so there's not much difference!
 But while not making stuff, I love to travel (clearly), take [bad photos on my phone](https://instagram.com/dasaii), run, watch far too much Netflix.
 Other important things to note: I'm a Ravenclaw, aspiring Pokemon Master and my favourite film is the Lion King.
 I get my games fix on-the-go with my Nintendo Switch, I'm currently playing Toad's Treasure Tracker.

 #### TL;DR
 I like making stuff.
 I'm also generally a bit of a nerd.